 Recycling

-Recycling benefits the environment in a number of different ways, including reducing the amount of waste sent to landfills and conserving natural resources such as water, timber and minerals.
+Recycling reduces the amount of waste sent to landfills and conserves natural resources such as water, timber and minerals.

-across Grand Cayman; four of which are located at the Island’s major
+across Grand Cayman; many of which are located at the Island’s major

 Residents can recycle the following items at each of these locations: